Fab Lab Participant Computer Skills Guidelines

 - Ability to concentrate on a computer task for up to an hour at a time.
 This may require shifting attention back and forth between two displays, like a computer screen and a projector, to follow instructions.

 - Basic use of keyboard and a mouse.
 This includes knowing the difference between double-click, left-click and right-click, click-and-drag selection as well as how to find and distinguish the delete and backspace keys, or enter in numbers with decimal points.
 They may need to insert the cursor into a particular spot in code or text and/or know how to select text.
 Participants (children) who have only learned to use cell phones or tablets will need to practice input with computer peripheral devices/methods.

-- Basic file management (usually with Windows 7).
-Typically participants will need to navigate between directories like desktop, downloads and shortcuts to network drives.
+- Basic file management (usually with Windows 7 or 10, sometimes OSX).
+Typically participants will need to fluidly navigate between directories like desktop, downloads and shortcuts to network drives.
 They may need to open or rename files, make folders, copy, cut, paste and use a scroll bar to hunt for files.

 We also strongly suggest learners practice or confirm their proficiency with the following prior to attending a workshop with us:

 - Ability to find and save images on the internet.
 Learners can use a web browser and search engine of their choice to do this.
 Try saving a file on the desktop and then using Windows Explorer (My Computer; or Finder on OSX) to move it to another folder location, and then rename this file.

 - Use the mouse to drag a box around multiple items on the screen to select all of them.
 Use the mouse and shift or control to select multiple specific objects.

 - Copy and paste a selection of text from one spot in a document to another.